AbhishekRS4/ML_NY_Taxi/flask_web_service/README.md

 ```

 ## Running test cases manually
-* To run the test cases with a detailed test results for the web service app manually, run the following command
+* To run the test cases with a detailed test results for the flask web service app manually, run the following command
 ```
 pytest -vv
 ```